tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/053_sample_front_end/README.md

   }
 ```

 The function txn.query_request is the utility that does most of the heavy lifting.
-We have explained this utility and others like it before.
+We've explained this utility and others like it before.

 ## Create New Task
-In TaskMain.vue
+In TaskMain.vue:

 ```
     async createNewTask(){